kevinhwang91/nvim-ufo/README.md

     },
     provider_selector = {
         description = [[A function as a selector for fold providers.
-For now, there are 'lsp', 'treesitter' and 'indent' providers]],
-        default = nil
+For now, there are 'lsp' and 'treesitter' as main provider, 'indent' as fallback provider]], default = nil
     },
     fold_virt_text_handler = {